 Siri perked up.
 Idrian agents in the city?

 “Bah,” said another of the priests.
 “The ‘infiltrator’ you speak of is said to be a princess of the royal family.
-That’s obviously a story of the common people.
+That’s obviously a story for the common people.
 Why would a princess come in secret to T’Telir?
-It’s obviously ridiculous and unfounded.”
+Theses stories are ridiculous and unfounded.”

-Siri frowned.
+Siri grimaced.
 That, at least, was obviously true.
-Her sisters were not the type to come and work as ‘Idrian agents.’
+Her sisters were not the types to come and work as ‘Idrian agents.’
 She smiled, imagining her soft-spoken monk of a sister--or even Vivenna in her prim outfits and stoic attitude--coming to T’Telir in secret.
-Part of her was beginning to have a little trouble remembering that Vivenna had been the one planning to come to the city in the first place.
+Part of her was beginning to have a little trouble remembering that Vivenna had been the one preparing to come to the city in the first place.
 Vivenna?
 In the palace, having to deal with Susebron and the wild costumes?

 Vivenna would have done it, of course.
 She’d trained all of her life to become queen of Hallandren.
 And yet, Vivenna’s stoic coldness would never have coaxed Susebron out of his imperial mask.
 Vivenna’s quiet disapproval would have alienated her from Gods like Lightsong.
 Vivenna would have hated wearing the beautiful dresses, and would never have appreciated the colors and variety in the city.

 Siri might not have been the best one for the position.
-But, she was slowly coming to realize that Vivenna might not have been either.
+But, she was slowly coming to realize that Vivenna hadn’t been a good choice either.

 A group of people was approaching along the walkway.
 Siri remained where she was, though her servants backed up against the other wall, making room for the people to pass.
-They did so, clothing rustling quietly, feet scraping the stones below.
-And then, they stopped.
+The newcomers moved behind Siri, but she was too distracted by her thoughts to pay much attention.

 “Talking about a relative of yours?” a voice asked.